datacarpentry/astronomy-python/_episodes/04-select.md

 We can use our `make_dataframe` function from episode 3 to transform the results back to the GD-1 frame.
-In addition to doing the coordinate transformation and reflex correction for us this function also compiles everything into a single object (a `DataFrame`) to make it easier to use.
+In addition to doing the coordinate transformation and reflex correction for us, this function also compiles everything into a single object (a `DataFrame`) to make it easier to use.
 Note that because we put this code into a function, we can do all of this with a single line of code!

 ~~~
 candidate_df = make_dataframe(candidate_table)